fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 Simply extract into your S.T.A.L.K.E.R.
 Anomaly installation folder.

 **MY THOUGHTS ON GAMEPLAY ADJUSTMENTS**
 Based on having played about 10 hours in total into a new game with this mod I can tell you the following...
 Your initial focus should be to stockpile some food/meds/weapons and a flashlight at your starting location.
 This way when you respawn you will have something to use to go try and get your gear back.
 Another thing to try is grabbing a few companions to help you when you respawn, this makes things a slight bit easier in the case where you have some really crap gear.
 As you progress through the world, think about stashing items in the static stashes or if you are using the hideout stash mod, those stashes in various locations.
 Maybe rather then just selling everything, you hold on to it for those just incase scenarios.
 It tool me a few deaths to kind of get the hang of things, but the adventures of retrieving your gear with a couple of companions and a knife really made for some entertainment and a different style of gameplay along the way.

 **FAQ**

 **Q**: Doesn't this already exist with the Azazel game mode?
-**A**: Sorta, while Azazel does allows you to continue as a new stalker after dieing, You cannot play story mode at the same time, with Soulslike you can.
+**A**: Sorta, while Azazel does allows you to continue as a new stalker after dying, You cannot play story mode at the same time, with Soulslike you can.

 **Q**: Does this mod work with G.A.M.M.A.?
 **A**: Yes, this mod is actually intended to be used with G.A.M.M.A.